fabbricadigitale/scimd/docs/DESIGN.md

 Within `scimd` a `core.Attribute` is the definition of a SCIM attribute.
 It's can be included within a `core.Schema`, has a name and some characteristics.
 Also, it defines the **Data Type** of the value that can be bound to the attribute.

+### Case sensitivity

+All runtime operations match attribute names in a *case-sensitive* way (exact match), expect the following cases:

+* Unmarshalling matches JSON keys to the names defined by the schema, preferring an exact match but also accepting a *case-insensitive* match.
+As result, decoded names are normalized according to its schema.
+*  **(TODO)** When an attribute name is included in a request body, it should be normalized as unmarshalling does.
+*  **(TODO)** Filtering should accept *case-insensitive* matches for attribute paths

 ### Data Types

 Mapping from [SCIM Data Types](https://tools.ietf.org/html/rfc7643#section-2.3) to `go` type are defined as following: